orlof/dcpu-admiral/README.md

  - https://github.com/orlof/admiral-emu/releases

-Note that Admiral Emulator contains older version of Admiral and is not maintained at the moment.
+Note that Admiral Emulator contains old version of Admiral and is not maintained at the moment.

 --

 <h5 id="2.2">Development</h5>